SmartCalendar/SmartCalendar/README.md

 * Stream Screen (Daily)
    * User can view the agenda of a day
 * Detail Screen
-   * User can view the details of or delete an item on the calendar
+   * User can view the details of an item on the calendar or delete it
 * Creation Screen
    * User can create or modify an item on the calendar